 If you choose to move forward with Sacramento colocation, here are some questions to consider:

-- Is latency important?
+• Is latency important?
 Where are most of your users located?
-If they are located on the West Coast, then it makes sense to choose a data center in Sacramento.
+If they are located on the West Coast, choosing a data center in Sacramento makes sense.

-If the answers to these questions are sufficient, it will make the decision process easy.
-Although price is important, it is not always the main factor that influences decisions concerning colocation.
+The decision process will be easy if the answers to these questions are sufficient.
+Although price is important, it is not always the main factor influencing decisions concerning colocation.

 Are you looking for a data center in the Bay Area or Sacramento?
 What drives your decisions?
 Tell us about it in the Comments section below.